 What if you have a different idea, and you want to make your pool into your favorite Caribbean or Mediterranean vacation?
 No problem.
 Free-form natural pools can look like anything you want.
 If you choose a Caribbean-influenced pool, you can choose palms and other plants that reflect the islands.
 You can also choose materials from the area for your stone and coping.
 What a great way to remember your best vacation ever!

 If you’re looking to build a free-form pool, you are going to want a company that knows what it’s doing.
 You will want a company that has a lot of experience in free-form pool design.
 Most of all, you will want a pool company that will give you exactly what you want.
 Why not give us a call today?
 Contact No Limit Pools & Spas in the Phoenix, Arizona area.
-We serve the Mesa, Chandler, Grand Canyon, Gilbert areas and beyond.
+We serve the Mesa, Chandler, Gold Canyon, Gilbert areas and beyond.
 We are the area’s experts in building free-form natural pools.